utah-cs4470-sp25/grader/README.md

 CS 4470 Compilers Auto-grader
 =============================

-This repository contains the auto-grader for CS 4470 Compilers.
-The code inside will automatically run any time you push to your repository, via Github Actions.
-You can also download this repository to your own computer, and run it there.
+Public auto-grader for CS 4470 Compilers.

+Grader will **automatically** run any time you push to your repo, via GitHub Actions.

+You may also download this repo to run it anytime.

 Structure of the auto-grader
 ----------------------------

-The auto-grader contains one folder for each homework assignment, named `hw1`, `hw2`, and so on.
+The auto-grader contains one folder for each homework assignment, named `hw1/`, `hw2/`, and so on.
 Each folder contains scripts as well as test files and directories.

 Each homework assignment consists of multiple *parts*---between 1 and